Sean1010-cloud/Alien-Shooter-Game/README.md

 # Improvements
 - Create a boss at the end
 - Have multiple types of enemies
-- Add more ablilites for the player
+- Add more ablilites for the player/enemy ships
 - Make collision detection more accurate
 - Add individual directional movement for enemy ships

-# Video Demo
+- Add levels
+- Simulate background movement to display immersiveness better